 メインコンテンツにスキップ

-Ichigaya no mori (Ichigaya Forest)
+Ichigaya no Mori (Ichigaya Forest)

 • Illustration of the DNP Head Office and Ichigaya no mori (Ichigaya Forest)

-Ichigaya no mori (Ichigaya Forest)
+Ichigaya no Mori (Ichigaya Forest)

-Ichigaya sits on the border of Shinjuku and Chiyoda wards, where bustling office districts, lively student neighborhoods, and upscale residential areas coexist.
-Within this urban tapestry, DNP has created Ichigaya no mori (Ichigaya Forest),
+Ichigaya sits on the border between Shinjuku and Chiyoda wards, where bustling office districts, lively student neighborhoods, and upscale residential areas coexist.
+Within this urban landscape, DNP has created Ichigaya no Mori (Ichigaya Forest), a corporate green space that has emerged in the heart of the city.
+Now cherished as a place of relaxation for local residents, Ichigaya no Mori (Ichigaya Forest) raises the question:

-How did it come to be, and how has it been nurtured?
-This is its journey so far.
+How did it come into being, and how has it been nurtured over time?

-Let's Discover the Secrets of Soil!
+Let's Discover the Secrets of the Soil!

 1. An illustration of the DNP Head Office and Ichigaya no mori (Ichigaya Forest) indicating the location of the green space built on artificial ground.

-1. Green space on artificial ground
+1. Green Space on Artificial Ground

-Green space on a sturdy artificial ground
+Green space on a reinforced artificial ground

 Was There a Model from Long Ago?!